dogmatiq/ferrite/internal/markdownmode/testdata/markdown/spec/k8s-service/default.md

 > kubernetes "redis" service host

-This variable **MAY** be set to a non-empty string.
-If left undefined the default value is used (see below).
+This variable **MAY** be left undefined, in which case the default value of `redis.example.org` is used.

 ```bash
 export REDIS_SERVICE_HOST=redis.example.org # (default)